jady-lima/Exploring-NYC-Public-School-Test-Result-Scores/README.md

 You have been provided with a dataset called `schools.csv`, which is previewed below.

 You have been tasked with answering three key questions about New York City (NYC) public school SAT performance.

+## Problem

+1. Subset the data to find the schools with math scores of at least 80%, considering the maximum possible score is 800 and save this as a pandas DataFrame called best_math_schools.

+2. Find the 10 best performing schools based on the total score across the three SAT sections.

+3. Find out the number of schools, average SAT, and standard deviation of SAT for the NYC borough with the largest standard deviation, rounded to two decimal places.